pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to SharePoint, using the [spo login](../login.md) command.

-## Remarks

-To remove a view from a list, you have to first log in to SharePoint using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Remove view with ID _cc27a922-8224-4296-90a5-ebbc54da2e81_ from the list with ID _0cd891ef-afce-4e55-b836-fce03286cccf_ located in site _https://contoso.sharepoint.com/sites/project-x_